In her piece "A drop of love in the cloud" (2018), artist Fei Liu writes about the like/heart button as a

 This is the eighteenth layer in the internet onion.

 One aspect of love is the knowledge that some parts of my memory are kept with other people, and, in turn, parts of theirs are kept with me.
-With love, we're running the risk of forgetting what or where are own memories are.
+With love, we're running the risk of forgetting what or where our own memories are.
 But we're also trusting that we can put them back together one day, even if they don't turn out perfectly accurate.
 In this way, love can make a kind of cloud storage that's slow and forgetful, but subjective and surprising.

 Last week, on the night before me and HJ got married, they made shabu shabu, and we ate it standing over the kitchen stove.
 I wanted to take a picture of HJ's silly, proud grin, but my phone was broken.
 I tried to save the picture in my head—looking at the kozara of ponzu, the gray linoleum counter, the white bits of fat bouncing around in the boiling soup.
 Maybe my attempt to save a mental picture shows how much I'm trained to digital memory.
 I could have also noted the tanginess of the ponzu that slowly diluted, the pain in my feet after a busy day, the dull ringing of worry for whether the bouquets we were making later would turn out alright.
 HJ will remember different things--maybe about the smells, colors, the heat--so that our little thought-bubble-clouds overlap slightly and diverge like a venn diagram.
 I think of the parts that don't overlap as the parts each of us keeps for the other.